Chaetodon nippon

-Chaetodon nippon, also known as the Japanese butterflyfish, is a species of marine angelfish found in the northwest Pacific Ocean in the shallow seas around Japan, South Korea, the Philippines and Taiwan.
+Chaetodon nippon, also known as the Japanese butterflyfish, is a species of butterflyfish found in the northwest Pacific Ocean in the shallow seas around Japan, South Korea, the Philippines and Taiwan.

 Description

 The Japanese butterflyfish is a deep-bodied, vertically flattened fish up to 15 cm long.
 The dorsal fin has 12 or 13 spines and 18 to 20 soft rays while the anal fin has 3 spines and 15 or 16 soft rays.
 The body is creamy-brown, rimmed with dark brown.
 The juvenile fish has an eyespot in the region of its soft dorsal fin, but this fades as it grows.

 Distribution and habitat

 The Japanese butterflyfish is native to the northwestern Pacific Ocean, where it occurs in the waters of Japan, South Korea, the Philippines, and Taiwan.
 It is particularly common around the Izu Islands.
 With a preference for rocky coastal reef habitats, it has been recorded at depths of between 5 and 20 m, although it is probable that it also inhabits deeper water.